Fed up by pandemic, US food workers launch rare strikes | WTOP

 The strikes come as food companies are still trying to get back to normal levels of production.
 Kellogg’s cereal sales had been anemic for years, for example, as families shifted to portable breakfast items like nutrition bars.
 But when schools closed and kids were home last year, U.S. cereal sales shot up 7%.
 So far this year, they’re down 7.7%.

 Kris Bahner, Kellogg’s senior vice president for global corporate affairs, says the company’s compensation and benefits are already among the industry’s best.
-The company says its employees made an average of $120,000 last year.
+The company, which is based in Battle Creek, Michigan, says its longer-term employees made an average of $120,000 last year and $118,000 in 2019, and its proposed contract would shift newer workers to those higher wage rates over six years.

 “We are disappointed by the union’s decision to strike,” she said.
 Kellogg began negotiating a new four-year contract on Sept.
 8.